ibrahimabtula/upmind-vue/README.md

 # upmind-vue

 ## Project setup
-Navigate to the project folder and run the following thow commands
+Navigate to the project folder and run the following two commands
 ```
 npm install
 ```